| Chris Brouwer |

 What I have now is not the spirituality I left, and it's not its opposite either.
 It's something more honest, more embodied, less interested in being right.
 It's the ground I stand on when I work with other men on the same terrain — and there are more of us than the culture lets on.

 If you're somewhere in the middle of your own version of that: it does pass.
-What's on the other side is yours.
+What's on the other side is yours to claim.

 | 03 — How I work |